cygann/umbelt-hw/README.md

 Copyright Matthew Pauly and Natalie Cygan 2021.

-This source describes Open Hardware and is licensed under the CERN-OHL- W v2 or later
+This source describes Open Hardware and is licensed under the CERN-OHL-W v2 or later

 You may redistribute and modify this documentation and make products using it under the terms of the CERN-OHL-W v2 (https://ohwr.org/cernohl).